ToniCardosooo/ML2-Project/README.md

 ## Description

 This project is focused on the development of deep learning models for audio classification.
-The data used to design and build the models is found in the [UrbanSound8K dataset](https://urbansounddataset.weebly.com/urbansound8k.html) , which was thouroughly used during the development of this project.
+The data used to design and build the models is found in the [UrbanSound8K dataset](https://urbansounddataset.weebly.com/urbansound8k.html) , which was thoroughly used during the development of this project.
 This dataset contains a total of 8732 labeled audio recordings of urban sounds, each with a duration of up to four seconds.
 Each excerpt has been labeled with one of the following classes:
 - air conditioner
 - car horn
 - children playing